kotlin-orm/ktorm/hexo-docs/source/en/quick-start.md

     }
 ```

-Detailed usages of entity sequence APIs can be found in the documentations of [entity sequence](https://ktorm.liuwj.me/en/entity-sequence.html) and [sequence aggregation](https://ktorm.liuwj.me/en/sequence-aggregation.html).
+Detailed usages of entity sequence APIs can be found in the documentation of [entity sequence](https://ktorm.liuwj.me/en/entity-sequence.html) and [sequence aggregation](https://ktorm.liuwj.me/en/sequence-aggregation.html).